 Have an emergency fund

-This is such an important part of any type of budget.
+This is such an essential part of any type of budget.
 No matter which technique you choose.
-Stuff will happen and protecting the money allocated for a specific purpose is the key to making it all work.
+Stuff will happen, and protecting the money allocated for a specific purpose is the key to making it all work.

 According to Bankrate, “only 16 percent of Americans say they are very comfortable with their emergency savings.”